Jim Thompson (bishop): Career

-Thompson was born in Birmingham and was a theology graduate (Cambridge Master of Arts {MA(Cantab)}) of Emmanuel College, Cambridge.
-He qualified as a Chartered Accountant in 1959 and National service saw him commissioned into the 3rd Royal Tank Regiment (1959–1961) with the rank of Second Lieutenant, stationed mainly in Germany. before going to Emmanuel College, Cambridge and then Cuddesdon Theological College, Oxford.
+Thompson was born in Birmingham and was a theology graduate with a Master of Arts degree from Emmanuel College, Cambridge.
+He qualified as a Chartered Accountant in 1959 and National service saw him commissioned into the 3rd Royal Tank Regiment (1959–1961) with the rank of Second Lieutenant, stationed mainly in Germany, before returning to Emmanuel College, Cambridge and then going to Cuddesdon Theological College, Oxford.
 He was ordained deacon in 1966 and priest in 1967.
 He was a curate in East Ham from 1966 to 1968 and became chaplain to Cuddesdon Theological College under Robert Runcie (then Principal) in 1968.
 From 1971 he was Ecumenical Team Rector of Thamesmead.
 He became Bishop of Stepney in 1978, succeeding Trevor Huddleston and the first area bishop in 1979.
 In 1991, he was translated to the historic diocesan see of Bath and Wells.
 He retired in 2001 although continued to minister as an honorary assistant bishop in the Diocese of Exeter.